 autoupgrade_user.log contains information from the interaction with you.
 For instance, when I commented out the global logging directory parameter, the tool complained and exit – and this information from the command prompt gets written to the

 autoupgrade_user.log.
-The other subdirectories contain information about the status of each phase, we handle locking – and at the end, we write a
+The other subdirectories contain information about the status of each phase, we handle locking – and we write a

 ./status subdirectory contains files indication the